uktrade/tamato/docs/source/architecture/index.rst

 HMRC's Customs Declaration Services (CDS) system is a primary consumer of data from TaMaTo.
-There are also a number of other consumers: the Jersey and Guernsey border systems Caesar and GEMS, policy-makers via DIT's Data Workspace and other third parties via open data.
+There are also a number of other consumers: the Jersey and Guernsey border systems Caesar and GEMS, policy-makers via DBT's Data Workspace and other third parties via open data.

 Concepts